Cysharp/R3/README.md

 `cancelOnCompleted` lets you choose whether to cancel the ongoing asynchronous method (by setting CancellationToken to Cancel) when the `OnCompleted` event is received.
 The default is true, meaning it will be cancelled.
 If set to false, it waits for the completion of the asynchronous method before calling the subsequent `OnCompleted` (potentially after issuing OnNext, depending on the case).

-Additionally, the following time-related filtering methods can also accept asynchronous methods.
+Additionally, the following time-related filtering/aggregating methods can also accept asynchronous methods.

 | Name | ReturnType |
 | --- | --- |